Best Cashback Credit Cards

 thumb_down Dislikes

-• $2,500 quarterly spending cap on gas and grocery 3% cashback category
+• Combined $2,500 quarterly spending cap on gas and grocery 3% cashback category

 • 4% balance-transfer fee is pretty pricey

-• The 1% base cashback rate seems stingy
+• 1% base cashback on all other purchases

 • Charges a 3% foreign transaction fee